openenclave/openenclave/docs/VisualStudioLinux.md

 ## Prerequisites

-To develop Linux applications using a Windows development machine, you will need the following.
+To develop Linux applications using a Windows development machine, you will need the following:

-On the Windows development machine:

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/) 2017 or 2019
   (Community edition, or any other edition)